South Kingstown, Rhode Island: Sports

 The Ocean State Waves of the New England Collegiate Baseball League play their home games at Old Mountain Field.

 Parks and recreation

 South Kingstown has over ten miles of undisturbed beaches.
 South Kingstown has also recently made an upgrade to their town's parks and recreation by building the South Kingstown Recreation Center located at 30 St. Dominic Rd.

 Government

 All five seats on the town council are at-large seats that are up for election every two years, with no term limits.
 After each election, the newly elected council members elect two of their own as president and vice president.
 The current president is Rory McEntee, and the current vice president is Michael Marran.

 Representation in state legislature

-South Kingstown is represented in the Rhode Island House of Representatives by Carol McEntee (D), Teresa Tanzi (D), Blake Filippi (R) and Kathleen Fogarty (D).
-The town is represented in the Rhode Island Senate by Bridget Valverde (D), Susan Sosnowski (D), and Dennis Algiere (R).
+South Kingstown is represented in the Rhode Island House of Representatives by Carol McEntee (D), Teresa Tanzi (D),Kathleen Fogarty (D) and Tina Spears (D).
+The town is represented in the Rhode Island Senate by Bridget Valverde (D), Susan Sosnowski (D), and Victoria Gu (D).